 A burst of energy created from two black holes smashing into each other 1.3 × 109 years ago was recently detected as gravitational waves.
 Uh, wait...exactly how long ago was that?

-Scientific notation is an operation using exponents to write very large and very small numbers.
-Just like exponents, scientific notation was invented so that we don't have to spend wasted time writing out numbers like (our fingers just cramped typing all those zeros).
+The number 1.3 × 109 is written in scientific notation, which is a way to write very large and very small numbers using exponents.
+Just like exponents, scientific notation was invented so that we don't need to waste a bunch of time writing out numbers like (our fingers just cramped typing all those zeros).

-Scientific notation has three parts: to it, the coefficient, base, and exponent
+Scientific notation has three parts to it: the coefficient, the base, and the exponent.

-The coefficient must be greater than and less than and contain all the significant digits in the number.
+The coefficient must be greater than 1 and less than 10 and contain all the significant (non-zero) digits in the number.

 The exponent is the number of places the decimal was moved to obtain the coefficient.

 To write a number in standard notation, we first look at the exponent.
 A positive exponent tells us how many place values to the right we need to move the decimal to get back to the original number.

 When we write the number 2.5 × 106 as a regular number (in standard notation) we need to move the decimal in 2.5 to the right six places, filling all empty places with zeros.